renpy/renpy/sphinx/source/config.rst

     If not None, a transition to use when the image is changed by a say statement with image attributes.

+.. var:: config.say_attribute_transition_layer = None

+    If not None, this must be a string giving the name of a layer.
+(Almost always "master".)
+The say attribute is applied to the named layer, and Ren'Py will not pause to wait for the transition to occur.
+This will have the effect of transitioning in the attribute as dialogue is shown.

 .. var:: config.window_hide_transition = None

     The transition used by the window hide statement when no